fishen/auto-mapping/README.md

 >`$ npm install --save auto-mapping`

 # Getting started
+Please import the **reflect-metadata** module in the project entry file before use.

 To enable experimental support for decorators, you must enable the experimentalDecorators compiler option either on the command line or in your *tsconfig.json*:
 ```
 {